kminh06/clock-app/README.md

 By building this project, I've:
 - Learned the foundation of React (JSX, hooks, components, ...)
-- Extended my skills in programming web applications
+- Extended my skills in programming Web 1.0 applications
 - Worked on bug-fixing and tackling complex problems